 The worst flooring ideas for a basement would obviously be carpeting, even vinyl is a bad idea as it usually separates from the concrete flooring easily.

 The absolute best is simply a tile floor.
 Or if you’re really never going to use the basement, why not just leave the slab the way it is?
 Or paint it.
-This way you don’t need to hire a townsville carpenter to do the job for you.
+This way you don’t need to hire a carpenter to do the job for you.
 Concrete specialists can even finish off your concrete floors whether indoors or out in an array of patterns and even colors.
 Another simple and maintenance free option to think about.

 Start with a look at the basics.
 A flooring can often be the focal point of an interior decor and that is why getting the right material is important, as it will affect all the other elements in the room.
 You can even have different materials for each room in the home, and this must depend more on its use, the users, and your way of living.
 If you have children and pets around, you will do well to choose flooring that is tough and easy to maintain.